Table of Contents

 Events: Sack of Rome (1527), the Council of Trent (1545 to 1563), the defeat of the Spanish Armada (1588)

 Mannerism was shaped by many influences, mainly by the rediscovery of Ancient Greek and Roman art and literature that started during the Renaissance.
 It gave artists a rich source of inspiration, fueling their creative exploration.
-However, at the same time, Mannerism was defined by departure from the same classicism and naturalism that defined the preceding Renaissance.
+However, at the same time, Mannerism was defined by departure from the same classicism and naturalism that characterised the preceding Renaissance.
 Artists of this era ventured into uncharted territories, exploring new styles and forms to break away from the constraints of representing the world as faithfully as possible.

-Mannerist artworks were characterised by intentional complexityartificiality, and exaggeration.
+Mannerist artworks were characterised by intentional complexity, artificiality, and exaggeration.
 Elongated proportions, contorted poses, and elaborate ornamentation became hallmarks of Mannerist art, challenging the prevailing ideals of balance, harmony, and naturalism.
 There was a wide range of reactions to Mannerist art, varying from admiration and intellectual appreciation to criticism and disdain.

 Characteristics of Mannerism